Pakistan Eats

 My first story and recipe is on my favorite variety of kebabs - shami kebab.
 While in Pakistan, I would take them for granted, after moving overseas, I realized that no other kebab served at restaurants compares.

+The term, 'kebab' is a bit of a misnomer.
+Shami kebab is a delicate fried patty that's made with boneless beef chuck and chana daal minced together, and infused with a punchy spice blend.
 While they are often served as a side during dinner, my mother would also fry them as a snack, either by itself or in the form of a sandwich.
 They definitely takes some time to prepare but a shami kebab is always worth the effort.

 Read the full story about my favorite teatime snack here, and find the recipe below.